 Sande cult is the female version of the Poro secret society.
 The enrollment into the Sande cult can be expensive, in which case, kidnapping becomes an alternative for those who cannot afford it.
-The females are taken to the bushes as well to be cleansed, circumcised and drilled into womanhood by learning certain domestic skills and craft, culture, customs and folklores.
-Their functions and laws are aligned side by side to the Poro cult; in other words, the female cult is in charge of the affairs of the women folk.
+The females are taken to the bushes as well to be cleansed, circumcised and drilled into womanhood by learning certain domestic skills and craft, culture, customs and folklore.
+Their functions and laws are aligned side by side to the Poro cult; in other words, the female cult is in charge of the affairs of the womenfolk.
 The Sande leaders also wear masks like their male counterparts.
-It is rumored that even in the present time, except you are a member of the Poro or Sande cult in Liberia, you are not fit to hold a political position.
+It is rumoured that even in the present time, except you are a member of the Poro or Sande cult in Liberia, you are not fit to hold a political position.
 Liberians practice this tradition because it is meant to help the grooming of more respected citizens.

 11. Neegee society

 Neegee is the Bassa word for crocodile.
 The Neegee group is a cannibalistic society and are ‘supposedly’ in opposition to the utilitarian essence of the Poro and Sande groups.
 They are also called the ‘Human Leopards’ because of their extreme inhumane human sacrifices to their god.
 They are believed to be capable of transforming into ware wolves, leopards and water crocodiles to attack their victims.
 Neegee members believe that feeding on human parts gives them mystical powers.
 While Poro and Sande groups vehemently oppose the Neegee’s, it is arguable that the former stemmed from such ritualistic tendencies of the later, as could be the case when some initiates who do not make it to the graduation ceremony are claimed to have been eaten by the divine spirit of the devil bush.